Flowing with the Wheel of the Year: A Guide to Seasonal Living

 Flowing With the Wheel in Modern Life

-Tips for Modern Pagans
+Tips for Modern Practicioners

 Use the sabbats as gentle reminders to check in with your goals, intentions, and the energy of the universe.